 The study will provide a high-level comparison and will primarily draw on two key sources of data: 1] aggregated administrative homelessness data reported by all local authorities to respective governments; 2] interviews with approximately 10 key informants in each of the UK nations (n=40).

-The intended outputs of this project are an open access, co-authored, academic journal article and an accompanying policy briefing and blog.
+The intended outputs of this project are an open access, co-authored, academic journal article (to be published 2020) and an accompanying policy briefing (see below).

 Timeline: Spring 2019

 - Policy Briefing: Homelessness prevention in the UK